contsili/meg-pipeline/docs/source/9-dashboard/data_quality_dashboards.rst

 The dashboard is generated from empty room data hosted on the NYU-BOX storage drive.
 The scripts for generating the dashboard are located under `docs/source/9-dashboard/dashboard-generating-scripts`.

 This guide explains how to download empty room data from the NYU-BOX storage using Python scripts.
 It covers setting up the Box SDK, authenticating using JWT, accessing folder data, and downloading `.con` files.
-The scripts that process the previously downloaded files.
+It also includes information on processing these downloaded files.

-- `box_script.py` connects to NYU BOX and downloads empty room data to the build server.
-It does this by using private keys, which can be provided as an `.env` file on your machine or set as environment variables in your build.
+- `box_script.py` connects to NYU-BOX and downloads empty room data to the build server.
+It uses private keys, which can be provided as an `.env` file on your machine or set as environment variables in your build.
 This step will vary depending on your setup, so it's important to include error handling.

 Installation
 ------------

-First, you need to install the `boxsdk` library, and if you are using a .env file you will also need to download python-dotenv:
+First, you need to install the `boxsdk` library.
+If you are using a `.env` file, you will also need to install `python-dotenv`:

 .. code-block:: bash